ibm-cloud-docs/devsecops-alm/devsecops-alm-release-notes.md

 Version 2.3.0 of DevSecOps Application Lifecycle Management released :   Version 2.3.0 of the DevSecOps Application Lifecycle Management is available in the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external}.

-The DA can now be used to provision secrets in the Configured Secrets Manager instance, specifically a git token and the signing keys.
-The variables required are as follows:
+The DA can now be used to provision secrets in the Configured Secrets Manager instance, specifically a git token, and the signing keys.
+The variables that are required are as follows:

 `create_git_token`
 `repo_git_token_secret_name`